 Identify a Partner Organization.
 Before applying for the Urban Studies Fellowship, students should secure the support of an on-site supervisor at a potential organization to host the fellowship experience.
 A letter of support from the organization is strongly encouraged for the application.

 Prepare for the Fellowship.
 Students who are awarded the fellowship should demonstrate adequate preparation, and when necessary, should enroll in an appropriate preparation course in the quarter prior to beginning work in the summer.
-During the spring quarter, students will work with the Program Manager for Service Learning to finalize arrangements with their placement site to ensure that the internship meets their academic and personal goals.
-They should work with their on-site supervisor to complete the Placement Objectives Agreement.
+During the spring quarter, students will work with the Director of Community Engaged Learning to finalize arrangements with their placement site to ensure that the internship meets their academic and personal goals.
+They should work with their on-site supervisor to complete the Learning Objectives Agreement.
 They will also participate in an orientation prior to beginning the summer fellowship.

 Participate in Ongoing Reflection.
-Throughout the summer, students will participate in a midterm and final evaluation with the on-site supervisor and Program Manager for Service Learning.
-Urban Studies Fellows contribute write weekly reflections to identify challenges and accomplishments during the course of the fellowship experience.
-They are expected to participate in online and/or face-to-face sessions with the Program Manager for Service Learning and other interns during the summer.
+Throughout the summer, students will participate in a midterm and final evaluation with the on-site supervisor and Director of Community Engaged Learning.
+Urban Studies Fellows write weekly reflections to identify challenges and accomplishments during the course of the fellowship experience.
+They are expected to participate in online and/or face-to-face sessions with the Director of Community Engaged Learning and other interns during the summer.

 Contribute to the Urban Studies Community.
 Upon completion of the fellowship and returning to campus in the Fall, students will submit a final report about their fellowship experiences and will organize and present in a forum to share their experiences with other fellows, faculty, community members, and interested students.
 Fellows are also encouraged to participate in the Symposium of Undergraduate Research and Public Service (SURPS).

 Fellowship recipients should demonstrate adequate preparation, for the fellowship through academic coursework.
-During the spring quarter students will also work with Urban Studies staff to finalize arrangements with their placement site to ensure that the internship meets their academic and personal goals.
-They should arrange to meet with the Program Manager for Service Learning prior to beginning the summer fellowship to discuss the fellowship requirements.
+During spring quarter students will also work with Urban Studies staff to finalize arrangements with their placement site to ensure that the internship meets their academic and personal goals.
+They should arrange to meet with the Urban Studies Director of Community Engaged Learning prior to beginning the summer fellowship to discuss the fellowship requirements.

 Priority will be given to undergraduate students: